 - Deciding whether to Make Products or Buy them: Whether to manufacture the product or to leverage the production facility of others.

 The differential costs can be in the nature of fixed cost, the variable cost, or semi-variable costs.
 Users leverage the costs to evaluate options to take strategic decisions that can positively impact the company.
 Hence, no accounting entry is needed for this cost as no actual transactions are undertaken, and this is the only evaluation of alternatives.
 Also, no accounting standards are there presently that can guide treatment of differential costing

 Thus, Differential Cost includes fixed and semi-variable expenses.
 It is the difference between the total cost of two alternatives.
-Thus differential cost analysis focuses on cash flow whether it is getting enhanced or not. all variable costs are not part of the differential cost and it is to be considered the case to case basis.
+Thus, it’s analysis focuses on cash flows, whether it is getting enhanced or not.
+All variable costs are not part of the differential cost and it is to be considered only on the case to case basis.

 This has been a guide to Differential Cost and its definition.
 Here we discuss accounting treatment of differential cost analysis along with its examples and applications.
 You can learn more from the following articles –